 And, not everyone is out at work or to their family, so we need a time and space to be able to be 100% un-guarded.
 Even though this seems like segregation (it’s hard to explain to someone who isn’t gay) it’s very necessary for us to interact in a closed and safe group once is awhile.

 Knox has informal “gay ole potlucks” a couple times a year.
 We take turns hosting and the food is always plentiful and delicious.
 This is also where we get to meet each others’ partners who may not regularly attend church, which is really good too.

 Betsy Young, of the Calgary Affirming ministry network, organizes several LGBT events for the Calgary churches and many Knox members go to these as well.
 Betsy also organizes the inclusion of the United Church Presbytery in the Gay Pride parade that is held the Sunday of Labour Day weekend.
-On Gay Pride Day, the LGBT members get a special blessing from the minister before running off to join or watch the parade.
+On Gay Pride Day, the LGBT members and our allies get a special blessing from the minister before running off to join or watch the parade.

-We post public events for the LGBT community on our blog and church bulletins.
+We post public events for the LGBTQ community on our blog and church bulletins.

 We have occasional potlucks and gatherings for the LGBT community of Knox and other Calgary area churches.
 Notices are put in the bulletin or announced during church services.